 You can claim an amount for adoption expenses related to adopting a child under the age of 18.
-The maximum claim for each child is $15,255 in 2015, for a maximum tax savings of $2,288.
-The amount will be indexed to inflation after 2014.
+The maximum claim for each child is $15,670 in 2017.
+The amount is indexed to inflation.

 Learn more about claiming adoption expenses.